indropal/RestoringMissingModalityWithMultiModalLearning/README.md

 The datasets used for this project are as follows:
 <ul>
     <li>The MNIST Image Dataset is obtained from <a href="https://github.com/jwwthu/MNIST-MIX">MNIST-MIX</a> data.</li>
-    <li>The Speech dataset of Digit Recordings is obtained from <a href="https://github.com/Jakobovski/free-spoken-digit-dataset">Free Spoken Digit Dataset</a>.
+    <li>The Speech dataset of Digit Recordings is obtained from <a href="https://github.com/Jakobovski/free-spoken-digit-dataset">Free Spoken Digit Dataset</a> composed by 6 different speakers.
     </li>
 </ul>
 The Speech Data is decomposed and preprocessed by extracting <a href="https://en.wikipedia.org/wiki/Mel-frequency_cepstrum">Mel-frequency cepstral coefficients</a> and organizing them into Tensors for training the generative deep learning model.